-(1) These measures are not measures defined by IFRS.
+- (1) These measures are not measures defined by IFRS.
 Certain data is recommended by the Best Practice Recommendations, published by the European Public Real Estate Association's or EPRA's Reporting and Accounting Committee ("EPRA Recommendations").
-However, these measures should not be used instead of or considered as alternatives to the Group's financial results based on IFRS as set out in the Audited Consolidated Financial Statements.
+However, these measures should not be used instead of or considered as alternatives to the Group's financial results based on IFRS as set out in the Financial Statements.
 Atrium believes that the presentation of the non-IFRS data enhances an investor's understanding of its financial performance.
-Atrium uses non-IFRS data to assess its operating performance and financial condition because it believes these are important supplemental measures of such performance and financial condition.
+Management uses non-IFRS data to assess the Group's operating performance and financial condition because it believes these are important supplemental measures of such performance and financial condition.
 In addition, Atrium believes non-IFRS data is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in the real estate industry.
-The non-IFRS data are not presentations made in accordance with IFRS and Atrium's use of such terms may vary from others in the real estate industry.
-The non-IFRS data have limitations as analytical tools, and should not be considered in isolation, or as substitutes for financial information as reported under IFRS.

-- (2) Atrium defines "EPRA" like-for-like gross rental income" and "EPRA like-for-like net rental income" as the growth of the gross, or net, rental income of the portfolio that has been consistently in operation, and not under development, during the period that precedes the period under review.
-Like-for-like income growth in 2012 thus compares the rental income of the portfolio in 2012 with exactly the same portfolio in 2011.
+The non-IFRS data are not presentations made in accordance with IFRS and the Group's use of such terms may vary from others in the real estate industry.
+The non-IFRS data have limitations as analytical tools, and should not be considered in isolation, or as substitutes for financial information as reported under IFRS. - (2) The Group defines "EPRA like-for-like gross rental income" and "EPRA like-for-like net rental income" as the gross, or net, rental income of the portfolio that has been consistently in operation, and not under development, during a defined period.
+Like-for-like rental income in the six-month period ended 30 June 2014 and 2013 is the rental income of the portfolio in each such period which has been consistently in operation, and not under development, during both such periods.
+Similarly, like-for-like rental income in the years ended 31 December 2013 and 2012 is the rental income of the portfolio in each such periods which has been consistently in operation, and not under development, during both such periods.
 Information on the growth in rental income other than from acquisitions and disposals, allows investors to arrive at an estimate of organic growth.
-To enhance the comparability of gross and net rental income, prior period values for like-for-like properties have been recalculated using the 2012 exchange rates. - (3) EPRA Earnings are recurring earnings from core operational activities and are defined by Atrium as its earnings attributable to equity holders of the parent company before (i) revaluation of investment properties, (ii) net results on acquisition and disposals, (iii) goodwill impairment and amortisation of intangible assets, (iv) deferred tax in respect of EPRA adjustments, (v) close-out costs of financial instruments and (vi) non controlling interest in respect of the foregoing.
+To enhance the comparability of gross and net rental income, prior period values for like-for-like properties have been recalculated using the average exchange rates for the subsequent period. - (3) "EPRA Earnings" are recurring earnings from core operational activities and are defined by the Group as earnings attributable to equity holders of the parent company before (i) revaluation of investment properties, (ii) net results on disposals, (iii) goodwill impairment and amortisation of intangible assets, (iv) deferred tax in respect of EPRA adjustments, (v) close-out costs of financial instruments and (vi) non-controlling interest in respect of the foregoing.

-"Company adjusted EPRA Earnings" include adjustments that Atrium considers appropriate to demonstrate the underlying performance of the Group but which the Best Practices Recommendations require to be shown separately to EPRA Earnings.
+"Company adjusted EPRA Earnings" include adjustments that management considers appropriate to demonstrate the underlying performance of the Group but which the Best Practices Recommendations require to be shown separately to EPRA Earnings.
 The adjustments represent adjustments of other non-recurring items which could distort the Group's operating results.
 Such non-recurring items are disclosed separately in order to provide stakeholders with the most relevant information regarding the performance of the underlying property portfolio.
-Company adjusted EPRA Earnings is defined by Atrium as EPRA Earnings before (i) legacy legal matters (ii) foreign exchange differences, (iii) changes in the value of financial instruments, (iv) deferred tax not related to revaluations and (v) non controlling interest in respect of the foregoing adjustments.
+Company adjusted EPRA Earnings is defined by the Group as EPRA Earnings before (i) legacy legal matters (ii) foreign exchange differences, (iii) changes in the value of financial instruments, (iv) deferred tax not related to revaluations and (v) non-controlling interest in respect of the foregoing adjustments.